codersclub/DRKB/file/format/bmp_avi/index.md

 While browsing the web for information on AVI file formats I came upon a site www.shrinkwrapvb.com/avihelp/avihelp.htm that is maintained by Ray Mercer.
 In this tutorial he explains how to manipulate,read and write AVI files.
-I was particularly interested in \"Step 5\" in which he shows a utility that takes a list of BMP files that creates an AVI file which can be used by the TAnimate component.
+I was particularly interested in "Step 5" in which he shows a utility that takes a list of BMP files that creates an AVI file which can be used by the TAnimate component.
 The only problem was that the examples are in Visual Basic, thus a conversion to Delphi was required.